Learn About ETFs (Exchange Traded Funds)

-- Commodity ETFs: Represent commodity markets including crude oil (USO) with average volume 29 million.
+- Commodity ETFs: Represent commodity markets including crude oil (USO) with an average volume of 29 million.

 - Physically-Backed ETFs: The SPDR Gold Shares (GLD) and iShares Silver Trust (SLV) hold physical gold and silver bullion in the fund

-- Bond ETFS: (HYG) -High Yield Corporate Bond with average volume 19 million shares.
+- Bond ETFs: (HYG) -High Yield Corporate Bond with an average volume of 19 million shares.

-By the way, bond ETFs has experienced astonishing inflow lately -- over $83B.
+By the way, bond ETFs have experienced astonishing inflow lately -- over $83B.